 When you talk to most families, Alaska is usually one of the top destinations on their travel bucket list.
-In fact, according to the US Family Travel Survey conducted on behalf of the Family Travel Association in 2017, 37 percent of respondents said they would like to visit Alaska in the future.
+In fact, according to the US Family Travel Survey conducted on behalf of the Family Travel Association, 37 percent of respondents said they would like to visit Alaska in the future.

-I asked a few of my fellow family travel bloggers their family’s favorite Alaska cruise excursions and grouped them below by port to help you narrow down the wealth of choices.
+Based on our experience and the advice of a few of my trusted fellow family travel bloggers, I’ve put together a list of the best family-friendly Alaska cruise excursions and grouped them below by Alaska cruise ports to help you narrow down the wealth of choices.

 How to Choose an Alaska Cruise Excursion